diN0bot/deranreger/README.md

 -----

 - Investigate technology new to me:
-  - Google Closure Library, elastic search, cassandra
+  - Google Closure Library, elastic search, cassandra, node.js
-  - Create abstractions layers on top by scratch
+  - Create as much as possible from scratch to learn nuts and bolts
 - Make a cool system and app:
-  1. Iterate on visualization
+  - Top-Down "Viz/UX" based iteration
-  1. Once using for real, iterate on data analysis.
+  - Data analysis

 The App: Event Analyzer